Fanfic / Hope for the Heartless

 - No-Holds-Barred Beatdown: When the Horned King and Avalina encounter Taran and Eilonwy by chance while reaching a beautiful lookout, the lich is consumed by his bottled up hatred towards the boy and starts beating him up severely.
 He hardly notices pushing Avalina and Eilonwy out of the way repeatedly when they try to stop him.
 He's interrupted only by a sudden earthquake.

-- No Sense of Humor: The Horned King starts out with this, but Avalina's influence causes this trope to become subverted.
+- No Sense of Humor: The Horned King starts out as this, but Avalina's influence causes this trope to become subverted.
 However, if you're not Avalina, you can expect the Horned King to show rather sarcastic humor.

 - Not-So-Harmless Villain: Creeper assists his master and Addie in slaughtering Avalina's captors with his claws (as he doesn't know how to wield weapons), enjoying every second of it.
 He's as bloodthirsty as the Horned King, he just gets less chances to show it.
 He might have eaten the remains if he didn't have to hunt down the fleeing bandits individually.